Swimming Efficiently by Wrapping: Results and Discussion

-For all models considered in this section we simulate the bacteria for $10\,\si{s}$ so the bacteria can swim at least $70\,\si{\mu m}$.
-We use the last $8\,\si{s}$ to extract the swimming speed and the power consumption.
-The results for bacteria with the flagella model VII, the one used in Fig.\ \ref{fig:speed_omega_extended_wrapped}, are shown as full symbols in Fig.\ \ref{fig:dynamics}.
+We observe that the bacterium swimming in the extended mode swims near the pipe walls while bacterium swimming in the wrapped mode tries to remain away from them.
+This lateral displacement is more evident in wide pipes where the bacterium has more space to move, see Movie 2, and it is reminiscent of the hydrodynamic attraction to walls by the extended mode mentioned in Sec.\ \ref{sec:validation} and the hydrodynamic repulsion from walls experienced by the wrapped mode (not shown).
+The swimming speed and efficiency, for the bacterium with the flagella model II, are shown in Fig.\ \ref{fig:dynamics}.
 The same general trend as for the static simulations is observed.
 However, the efficiency curves do not cross over.
 The cross over is not observed because this time the wrapped swimming speed along the pipe, $u_z$, barely increases with confinement, and the efficiency depends strongly on $u_z$.
-The magnitude of $u_z$ does not increase because the bacterium swims with a tilt towards the wall, see Fig.\ \ref{fig:dynamics}c and Movie 1.
+The magnitude of $u_z$ does not increase because the bacterium swims with a tilt towards the wall, see Fig.\ \ref{fig:dynamics}c and Movie 3.
 In contrast, the extended mode cannot tilt significantly on small pipes as that is prevented by its rigid flagellum, which favours the motion along the pipe.

-To verify the role of the tilt we run another set of simulations using a longer flagellum, model VI, that extends beyond the bacterium body, see Fig.\ \ref{fig:dynamics}c and Movie 2.
+To verify if the whole extension of the swimmers affects the result we run another set of simulations using a longer flagellum, model VI, that extends beyond the bacterium body, see Fig.\ \ref{fig:dynamics}c and Movie 4.
 The results are presented as open symbols in Fig.\ \ref{fig:dynamics}.
 In this case the speed of the wrapped mode is approximately independent on the confinement but larger than with the shorter flagellum.
 As a result we observe a crossover between the efficiencies of the wrapped and extended modes.
-Overall, these results show that \emph{(i)} the swimming speed is less sensitive to confinement for the wrapped mode than for the extended mode, \emph{(ii)}, the efficiency improves strongly for the wrapped mode and \emph{(iii)}, depending on the flagellum details, the wrapped mode can be the most efficient way to swim.
+Overall, these results show that \emph{(i)} the swimming speed is less sensitive to confinement for the wrapped mode than for the extended mode, \emph{(ii)}, the efficiency improves strongly for the wrapped mode and \emph{(iii)}, depending on the flagellum details, the wrapped mode can be the most efficient way to swim under confinement.